Calculator: make_widget and grid layout

 Navigation focus and Alt-bypass

 Normally, access keys are only active while holding Alt.
-To avoid this requirement we call enable_alt_bypass
+To avoid this requirement we call with_alt_bypass

 .
-Further, we disable Tab key navigation with disable_nav_focus
+Further, we disable Tab key navigation with without_nav_focus

 Grid layout

 We already saw column and row layouts.
-This time, we'll use kas::grid!
+This time, we'll use grid!

 for layout.